Dynamic-Capital/Dynamic-Capital/README.md

 - Maintains third-party certifications for ISO 27001, SOC 2 Type II, PCI DSS Level 1, HIPAA, GDPR, and the EU–US Data Privacy Framework ([docs/compliance](docs/compliance/README.md)).

+### Privacy & Security

+No secrets in this repo; uses environment variables.
+Service role keys used only in Edge Functions.
+Code and assets may be encrypted/obfuscated later.
+Logs avoid PII; rate limits enabled.

 ## Environment Setup